LycusXIII/password-manager/README.md

 ## ⚠️ Disclaimer

 This program stores passwords in plain text (`data.txt`).
-For enhanced security, consider encrypting stored passwords using a library like `cryptography` or using a password manager.
+For enhanced security, consider encrypting stored passwords using a library like `cryptography`.
 ---
 Feel free to contribute and enhance this project! 🚀